 Step 1:

-In a small saucepan, mix together the brown sugar, cinnamon, salt, and water.
+In a small saucepan, mix the brown sugar, cinnamon, salt, and water.
 Heat over medium until bubbling.
 Continue cooking, stirring often, for 1 minute or until the sauce has thickened.

 Step 2: